Skip to main content

 By Hannah Salyer

-Boston : Houghton Mifflin Harcourt, 2020.
+Boston: Houghton Mifflin Harcourt, 2020.
 Informational.

 This delightful informational book focuses on animals in nature, and the strength that comes from being together.
-We learn the names for various animal groupings, and are presented with different characteristic a species needs to accomplish the tasks for survival and recreation.
+We learn the names for various animal groupings, and are presented with different characteristics a species needs to accomplish the tasks for survival and recreation.

 There are suggestions for further reading at the back of the book, as well as a great summary about how packs and groups are beneficial not just to animals, but to humans as well.
 I appreciated the plea by the author for readers to remember that kindness and teamwork make the world a better place for all of us.